 Why it’s great: The Osage River won our testers over with its understated style and functional durability.

-Osage River Range Bag strap & carry handles
+Osage River Range Bag padded shoulder strap & carry handles

 It can be difficult finding a range bag that fits a variety of gear well enough without feeling too bulky when full or flimsy when partially filled.
 It’s one of the first bags we tested that is practical enough to handle full-sized pistols and still maintain its shape.